dimitra-anasta/my-html-portfolio/README.md

 Next, I worked on the header of my page.
 I inserted a header image in the class "hero" in css, where i created a flexbox for my header and inserted a background image url.
 I also included the background-size: cover to make sure the image covered the entire flexbox, instead of repeating itself.
 I created a title "My Portfolio" and inserted it to apper on top of my image in css under "h2."
 I edited the font color, background color, and font to make it more appealing.

+The trickiest part of this challenge was designing the layout of my portfolio with multiple flexboxes.
+I had a lot of trial and error with sizing, flex wrap, justify-content, and align-items.
+I also included titles on top of each flexbox which was challenging to create.
+For my first project, I made the title a button that when it is clicked, directs you to a new tab where you find my first project.

+My contact information was created in the footer of my html.
+Here, I inserted four ways to contact me; a telephone number, email, GitHub, and LinkedIn.
+I used href to create a link that directs you to the sites provided and target="_blank" to make sure the links open in a separate tab.
+2

 ## Credits

 https://www.w3schools.com/w3css/defaulT.asp